 |2 Numbers (Split)||17:1||5.41%||5.26%|

 The differences between European and American Roulette are slight.
 But any increase in the probability of winning in the long run is what professional gamblers look for.
-And remember it's still possible to win on both tables, just in the long run it's slightly more likely on a European table.
+It's possible to win on both style of table, just that in the long run it's slightly more likely on a European table.

 And the truth is that there probably are patterns, just like there are in any infinite sequence of completely random numbers.
 But when you place your bets, you aren’t betting on what is going to happen in the next 10, 100 or even 1000 spins.

 You’re betting on what is going to happen in the next spin, and in reality - what’s happened before has no impact on that outcome, as the gamblers at Le Grande Casino, Monte Carlo so cruelly found out in 1913.
 The ball fell on black 29 times in a row, and each and every time - bettors went for red.
 How could it possibly fall on black again they thought, and so it did.
 Again and again.

 You can read more about that fateful night in this article, in which we discuss what has since been named the Gambler’s Fallacy.
 So the next time you’re certain you’ve discovered a winning trend, just be aware that (unfortunately) you most probably haven't.